PoonLab/sup/RTT/README.md

 Research steps:

-- Collect the data (subsample according to world active case counts for a manageable set)
+- [x] Collect the data (subsample according to world active case counts **or** uniformly across time for a manageable set)
+	- [x] Ensure that the sampled data have associated SAM files and that these SAM files are valid.
-- Fit a phylogenetic tree to the raw data.
+- [x] Fit a phylogenetic tree to the raw data.
-- Find the intercept from RTT regression
+- [x] Find the ~~intercept~~ slope and its standard error from RTT regression
-- For a range of uncertainty values, do:
-    - For N times, do:
-        - Add uncertainty to all of the sequences according to the beta distribution
-        - Re-sample from the uncertainty
+- [ ] Create N multi-fasta files from the uncertainty matrix tgat came from the SAM files
-        - Fit a phylogenetic tree to the new samples
-        - Calculate the intercept (and it's standard error) in the root-to-tip regression
+- [ ] For each multifasta, align to reference and fit a time tree using `treetime`
+	- [ ] Record the slopes and their standard errors from each tree
+- [ ] Summarise the difference between the slope and SE from conseqs versus the reslopes from the resamples (and possibly their SE's)
+	- Possible summaries: violin plot of the slopes from resamples with a horizontal line for the original slope
+	- Single point with whiskers for standard errors for each resampled slope (with arbitrary index **or** order statistic on the x axis) and the slope and SE of the conseqs as a horizontal line and transparent box, respectively.

 ## Data